 Recoil Activated Video (RAV) will start recording as soon as you press the trigger and the video will be saved on external Micro SD card (up to 64GB capacity).
 Wifi streaming and controls are available when using ATN Obsidian App that is available for IOS and Android devices.

 The scope is power by 4 AAA batteries that will provide up to 8 hours of operations time.
 The scope's body is water resistant, so you won't have to worry about it occasionally getting wet.

-This is one of the best thermal rifle scopes for the money that will serve well sportsmen and hunting enthusiasts.
+This is one of the best entry level thermal rifle scopes for the money that will serve well sportsmen and hunting enthusiasts.

 FLIR ThermoSight RS64 comes from the pioneer of the thermal imaging technology – FLIR.
 The ThermoSight R-series has a range of thermal scopes ranging from FLIR RS24 that has 240x180 resolution sensor, mid-range RS32 with 320x240 sensor and the FLIR RS64 - top of the line thermal scope with 640 x 480 sensor (30Hz refresh rate).
 All RS ThermoSight riffle scopes are compact and deliver class-leading performance!